Drip Capital raises $25 million in Series B funding

 The Palo Alto-headquartered company which has a major presence in India, works with exporters in India, Mexico, UAE and the US (where it raises all its debts).

-“We intend to use the funding for our global expansion plans as we would look to foray into additional markets in South East Asia.
-The second area would be to continue to focus on our existing markets and focus on our products and team, and developing new products and services,” said Pushkar Mukewar, Co-Founder and Co-CEO at Drip Capital said.

-“In the next 12 months we would be looking at foryaing into another 2-3 countries, which we are yet to iron out.
-These could be probably certain South East Asian countries,” he added.
+“In the next 12 months we will look at entering two-three more countries, which we are yet to iron out.
+These could be in South-East Asia,” he added.

-The company was founded in 2014 in the US by entreprenuers Mukewar and Neil Kothari, who is also a co-CEO.
+The company was founded in 2014 in the US by entrepreneurs Mukewar and Neil Kothari, who is also a co-CEO.

 The company, which provides working capital finance for global trade transactions, has a team of 120 personnel with offices in Mumbai, Bengaluru and Delhi, and three global offices.